sharath-r7q4/revanced-apks/README.md

 ### Notable Modifications to revanced part
 - Replaced hardcoded keystore with keystore stored in secrets.
 - Moved patches Sstuff from seperate files into a single file.
+- APK Files now have versions in their name
-- Dedicated release for each apps with logs
+- Automatic latest release generation
 - Added suport for Archive.org apk repositories
 ## Patched Apps
 - YouTube (Morphe)